 \section{Conclusions}

-The introduction of new tetrads for non-null electromagnetic fields in \cite{A} allows for the geometrical analysis of the Lorentz equation.
-Through Fermi-Walker transport and Frenet-Serret expressions it is possible to identify curvature scalars in terms of the local scalar functions associated to the non-null electromagnetic field present in the curved spacetime.
-A blade one ``pure'' solutions are studied through the use of Frenet-Serret expressions, and more general solutions are found for solutions with non-trivial projections on both blades.
+The introduction of new tetrads for non-null electromagnetic fields in \cite{A} allows for the geometrical analysis of the Lorentz force equation.
+Through Frenet-Serret expressions it is possible to identify curvature scalars in terms of the local scalar functions $\alpha$ and $\sqrt{-Q/2}$ associated to the non-null electromagnetic field present in a curved spacetime.
+It is a fundamental result we understand, to deduce the Lorentz force equation on purely geometrical and gauge invariance arguments as a generalized form of Fermi-Walker transport.
+It was never done before.
+We proved that the Lorentz force equation can be deduced through Riemannian geometry arguments.
+Only scalars had to be chosen.
+And in the second version \ref{FSsv} just a constant.
+The ratio $q/m$ is proved to be nothing but a curvature scalar (not the first curvature strictly speaking as was stated above) asociated to the timelike trajectory of a charged particle.
+But a geometrical scalar, in the Riemannian sense.
+Deep in the theory and arising from the results in \cite{A} is the fact that the stress-energy tensor in geometrodynamics (\ref{EM3}) is a geometrical object that by itself defines two blades at every point in spacetime and the vectors that diagonalize this tensor can be found explicitly through the use of the extremal field and electromagnetic gauge vectors.
+A blade one ``pure'' solutions are studied and found not to exist through the use of Frenet-Serret expressions.
+Standard formulations in electromagnetism never even addressed this issue.
+It is not even possible to be aware of this situation using standard tools.
+More general solutions are found with non-trivial projections on both blades.
+These are new techniques available now to analyze the solutions to the Lorentz force equation from a geometrical point of view.
+It is like geometrical ``reverse engineering''.
 The new tetrads allow for a better insight regarding the relationship between traditional Abelian gauge theories on one hand, and traditional Riemannian geometry on the other hand.
 The key lies upon the two theorems proved in \cite{A} relating through isomorphisms the groups $U(1)$ and LB1, LB2.